Differences between fixed and adjustable rate loans

-A fixed-rate loan features a fixed payment amount over the life of the mortgage.
-Your property taxes increase, or rarely, decrease, and your insurance rates might vary as well.
-But generally payment amounts on your fixed-rate loan will be very stable.
+A fixed-rate loan features the same payment amount over the life of the mortgage.
+Your property taxes may go up (or rarely, down), and your insurance rates might vary as well.
+For the most part payment amounts for a fixed-rate mortgage will be very stable.

-Borrowers can choose a fixed-rate loan to lock in a low interest rate.
-People select fixed-rate loans when interest rates are low and they wish to lock in the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at the best rate currently available.
+You might choose a fixed-rate loan to lock in a low interest rate.
+People choose these types of loans when interest rates are low and they wish to lock in this low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at a good rate.
 Call Riviera Funding NMLS#861382 CA DRE Broker #01186669 at 3103737406 for details.

-ARMs most often feature their lowest rates at the beginning of the loan.
-They usually provide the lower rate from a month to ten years.
+ARMs most often have their lowest, most attractive rates toward the start.
+They guarantee the lower interest rate for an initial period that varies greatly.
 You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is set for three or five years.
-It then adjusts every year.
-These loans are fixed for a certain number of years (3 or 5), then they adjust.
-Loans like this are usually best for borrowers who expect to move in three or five years.
-These types of adjustable rate loans most benefit people who will move before the initial lock expires.
+For these loans, the introductory rate is fixed for three or five years.
+After this period it adjusts every year.
+These kinds of loans are fixed for 3 or 5 years, then they adjust.
+Loans like this are best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate loans most benefit people who plan to sell their house or refinance before the initial lock expires.

 Got a Question?